Karl Christian Friedrich Krause: Animal rights

 Krause was an advocate of animal rights and has been cited as the first philosopher to argue for animal rights in the context of a philosophy of law.
 In his book Das System der Rechtsphilosophie (published posthumously in 1874), he argued that non-human animals should hold a right not to be subjected to pain as well as a right to general physical well-being.
-Krause rejected the anthropocentric premises of Fichte.
+Krause rejected Fichte's anthropocentric premisses.
 He held the view that animals are persons whose rights must be protected by law.

 Influence and works

 The comparatively small area of Krause's influence was due partly to him being overshadowed by Schelling and Hegel, and partly to two difficulties present in his written works.
 The spirit of his thought is mystical and by no means easy to follow, and this problem is accentuated, even for German readers, by his use of artificial and/or invented terminology.
-He makes use of Germanized foreign terms which are unintelligible to the ordinary man.
+He makes use of Germanized foreign terms which were frequently unintelligible.

+His principal works are (beside those quoted above): Entwurf des Systems der Philosophie (1804), System der Sittenlehre (1810), and Das Urbild der Menschheit (1811).

+Johann Gottlieb Fichte's science of knowledge (Wissenschaftslehre) morphs into Grundwissenschaft in Krause; the term is later taken up by Johannes Rehmke.